codeschool/sqlite-parser/README.md

 [![devDependencies Status Image](https://img.shields.io/david/dev/codeschool/sqlite-parser.svg)](https://github.com/codeschool/sqlite-parser/)
 [![License Type Image](https://img.shields.io/github/license/codeschool/sqlite-parser.svg)](https://github.com/codeschool/sqlite-parser/blob/master/LICENSE)

+## This branch is a work-in-progress
+_Note: There is a currently a significant performance penalty (14x) to using this branch for the smart-error functionality._

 This library parses SQLite queries, using JavaScript, and generates _abstract syntax tree_ (AST) representations of the input strings.
 A syntax error is produced if an AST cannot be generated.